mph-llm-experiments/contacts-tui/internal/tasks/things/README.md

 - **JavaScript for Automation (JXA)** for querying and updating tasks
 - **Things URL scheme** for creating tasks (requires auth token)
 - **Tag-based filtering** to associate tasks with contacts
+- **Automatic tag creation** - tags are created if they don't exist

 Each task is tagged with:
 - The contact's label (e.g., `@jeffv`)
 - The contact state (e.g., `contact-ping`, `contact-followup`)

+When creating tasks, the backend will automatically create any missing tags in Things before creating the task.
+This ensures task creation always succeeds.

 ## Limitations